-- 1. Posting signs A language identification chart is posted at the Reception Desk to inform LEP individuals who walk into the office how to access an interpreter. - 2.
-Advertisements of Key Comment Periods The BRTB will announce, in a local Spanish language publication, the dates and locations of public meetings related to the draft Transportation Improvement Program and draft long-range transportation plan.
-Additional advertisements may be placed as budget and staffing permits. - BMC staff maintain a list of local Spanish language publications. - 3.
-Public Notices When placing advertisements of key comment periods, the BRTB will include a public notice in Spanish about available LEP services.
+- 1. Posting signs A language identification chart is posted at the Reception Desk to inform LEP individuals who walk into the office how to access an interpreter. - Advertisements of Key Comment Periods The BRTB will announce, in a local Spanish language publication, the dates and locations of public meetings related to the draft Transportation Improvement Program and draft long-range transportation plan.
+Additional advertisements may be placed as budget and staffing permits.

+BMC staff maintain a list of local Spanish language publications.